Preventing Underage Marijuana Use

 Potential for addiction.
 Research shows that about 1 in 6 teens who repeatedly use marijuana can become addicted, which means that they may make unsuccessful efforts to quit using marijuana or may give up important activities with friends and family in favor of using marijuana.***

 Tips on Preventing Marijuana Use

 Research shows when students become confused about the consequences of teen substance use.
 They are more likely to use than a child who is clear about these issues.
 To reverse this risk and protect our teens, we must know the truth and consistently speak about it with them.
 Identify common misconceptions students hold about marijuana use and learn health-based realities behind these misconceptions.

 Below are some free resources to assist in this process:

 Family Checkup, which provides parents with research-based skills, including conversation tips on video, to help their children make good personal choices

 Drugs: Shatter the Myths, which parents can give to their teens to help answer frequently asked questions about drugs and drug abuse

 Step-by-Step Guide, which offers guidance on what parents can do if their teen or young adult appears to have a drug use problem

-Principles of Substance Abuse Prevention for Early Childhood, which addresses the ways in which early interventions have positive effects on development
+Principles of Substance Abuse Prevention for Early Childhood, which addresses how early interventions have positive effects on the development

 Parents & Educators page for a list of other materials.